Skip to main content

 If an entire team disconnects from the online match during a game, the disconnected team must share a message in the match lobby chat to notify the opposing team.
 If the team cannot reconnect in a timely manner, notify PlayVS Support immediately for further assistance.

-Rosters are locked for each set once the game begins and a “Game of Record” has been established according to section 1.3.
 If the disconnected player, or their coach for the team, has not shared any updates in match lobby chat within the 5-minute window, please pause the match and submit a ticket to the Customer Experience team immediately for further assistance.

 1.5 Match Format

-Format: Best-of-Five (“Bo5”) Games
+Format: Best-of-Five (Bo5) Games

 Mode: Alternating